telkomdev/tpool/README.md

 ### Usage

-Simulate heavy job that takes 1 second each to complete the job with 3 worker it only takes 2 seconds instead 4 second
+Simulate heavy job that takes 1 second each to complete the job.
+With 3 worker it only takes 2 seconds instead 4 second

 try to modify
 ```